iWN3/projectx-utility/README.md

-## This is a utility script for the Project X robbery scripts
+## This is a utility script for the Project X Robbery and Heist scripts

 ## Includes